 2. Ride a vintage tram around Lake Wendouree

-Trams are operated along an original section of the Wendouree Parade track which you can ride every weekend between 11am-3.30pm.
+Trams operate along an original section of the Wendouree Parade track which you can ride every weekend between 11am-3.30pm.
+After the ride, don’t forget to grab a treat from the Tramcar Ice Cream Van.

 3. Feed the kangaroos at the Ballarat Wildlife Park